Lining installations – bonding/adhesion – grouting

 The grain size within the composition of spackling pastes is suitable for achieving thicker, per coat, applications (GRANULAR 20mm per coat, GRANULAR ULTRA 15mm per coat).
 Most of the times, and always depending on the product itself, spackling pastes are used to fill and even out larger manufacturing defects, pouring flaws and damage.
 Their obvious advantages are that they can fill those defects quicker since they can be applied in thicker coats safely, without bursting or cracking and that they are suitable for outdoor applications.
 Skimming pastes are designed for creating a perfectly smooth surface that is ready for paint, wallpaper, and most other linings.
 The application thickness of skimming pastes is usually small (STUCOFIX-P 1mm per coat, POWDER COAT 4mm per coat), but exceptionally smooth, when applied correctly.
 Some skimming pastes can be applied outdoors, however, it is always a good practice to look for that information on the packaging before applying outdoors.

 What kind of surfaces can I skim coat?

-When using pastes in powder form (STUCOFIX P, POWDER COAT, GRANULAR, GRANULAR ULTRA), you can skim coat wall and ceiling surfaces made of marble based plaster, drywall and cement board, concrete and aircrete etc. Additionally, when using putties (STUCCOFIX), you may also skim coat wood surfaces, frames and casings, doors, windows and even boats.
+When using pastes in powder form (STUCOFIX-P, POWDER COAT, GRANULAR, GRANULAR ULTRA), you can skim coat wall and ceiling surfaces made of marble based plaster, drywall and cement board, concrete and aircrete etc. Additionally, when using putties (STUCOFIX), you may also skim coat wood surfaces, frames and casings, doors, windows and even boats.
 For cement boards, in particular, and available for you, DUROSTICK manufactures the special purpose paste in powder form, D-77, the resinous cement paste for cement boards.